qojulia/QuantumOptics.jl-documentation/src/stochastic/semiclassical.md

 ## Semi-classical stochastic master equation

 Implementing a semi-classical stochastic master equation works similarly to above.
-The output of the functions needs to be altered in order to return the jump operators needed for the Lindblad and measurement superoperators, respectively.
+The output of the functions needs to be altered in order to return the jump operators needed for the Lindblad and measurement superoperator, respectively.

 ```@example stochastic-semiclassical
 J = [destroy(b)] # hide